j-a-y-h/react-uniformed/README.md

-# react-uniformed / **Declarative React Forms**
+# react-uniformed - **Lightweight / Fast / Simple / Scalable**

-**react-uniformed** is a feather weight library that allows for the creation of declarative React forms using hooks.
+**react-uniformed** is a lightweight library that simplifies the creation of declarative React forms using only React Hooks.
+Additionally, this library will out perform all of the popular React form libraries without adding complexity to your code.

-At first glance one may mistaken **react-uniformed** for one of the MANY React form libraries.
-However, as you dive deeper you will find features from this library that allows you to simplify the complexity of your forms while maintaining a performance edge on all of the popular React form libraries.
+*You don't have to learn a new framework with a massive API in order to do forms, <u>just use **react-uniformed**</u>*

+##### Overview
+* Simple API
+* Lightweight / Fast / Scalable Library
+* Zero dependencies
+* < 4k gzipped
+* HTML standard validation support
+* Controlled & Uncontrolled input support

 ## Install